ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 <img src = readme_images/ViewApp.png width="800">
 </p>

 Once you're in the app you can try out sending different forecasts from the time series model using the form on the left side of your page.
-Note that the application pulls data from BMRS, fits a model, then generates the forecast, so may take a minute to update when modified.
+Note that the application pulls data from BMRS, fits a model, then generates the forecast, so may take a few minutes to update when modified.

 <p align="center">